tgogos/gopacket_nfqueue/README.md

 ```

 ###Packet inspection VM configuration:
-The following commands set up the packet forwarding and the nfqueue:
+The following commands set up the packet forwarding and the routing rules in order to use NFQUEUE:
 ```
 sysctl -w net.ipv4.ip_forward=1
 iptables -t raw -A PREROUTING -i eth1 -j NFQUEUE --queue-num 0